ing-bank/lion/packages/ui/ui.api.md

 };

 // @public (undocumented)
-export function withBottomSheetConfig(): OverlayConfig_2;
+export function withBottomSheetConfig(): OverlayConfig;

-// Warning: (ae-forgotten-export) The symbol "OverlayConfig_4" needs to be exported by the entry point index.d.ts
-//
-// @public
-export function withClickInteraction(): Partial<OverlayConfig_4>;

 // @public (undocumented)
-export function withDropdownConfig(): OverlayConfig_2;
+export function withDropdownConfig(): OverlayConfig;

-// Warning: (ae-forgotten-export) The symbol "OverlayConfig_5" needs to be exported by the entry point index.d.ts
-//
-// @public
-export function withHoverInteraction({ delayIn, delayOut }: {
-    delayIn?: number;
-    delayOut?: number;
-}): Partial<OverlayConfig_5>;

 // @public (undocumented)
-export function withModalDialogConfig(): OverlayConfig_2;
+export function withModalDialogConfig(): OverlayConfig;

 // @public (undocumented)
 export function withTooltipConfig({ invokerRelation, delayIn, delayOut, }?: {
     invokerRelation?: 'description' | 'label';
     delayIn?: number;
     delayOut?: number;
-}): OverlayConfig_2;
+}): OverlayConfig;

 // Warnings were encountered during analysis:
 //
-// components/combobox/test-helpers/combobox-helpers.js:9:25 - (ae-forgotten-export) The symbol "OverlayController_2" needs to be exported by the entry point index.d.ts
-// components/combobox/test-helpers/combobox-helpers.js:9:25 - (ae-forgotten-export) The symbol "LionOptions_2" needs to be exported by the entry point index.d.ts
-// components/combobox/test-helpers/combobox-helpers.js:9:25 - (ae-forgotten-export) The symbol "SelectionDisplay_2" needs to be exported by the entry point index.d.ts
-// components/combobox/test-helpers/combobox-helpers.js:9:25 - (ae-forgotten-export) The symbol "LionValidationFeedback_2" needs to be exported by the entry point index.d.ts
+// components/core/types/SlotMixinTypes.ts:36:3 - (ae-forgotten-export) The symbol "slotFunction" needs to be exported by the entry point index.d.ts
-// components/dialog/src/LionDialog.js:28:7 - (ae-forgotten-export) The symbol "ViewportConfig_2" needs to be exported by the entry point index.d.ts
+// components/form-core/src/validate/resultValidators/DefaultSuccess.js:19:35 - (ae-forgotten-export) The symbol "Validator_2" needs to be exported by the entry point index.d.ts
-// components/form-core/src/validate/resultValidators/DefaultSuccess.js:19:35 - (ae-forgotten-export) The symbol "Validator_3" needs to be exported by the entry point index.d.ts
+// components/form-core/test-suites/FormatMixin.suite.js:43:5 - (ae-forgotten-export) The symbol "modelValueType" needs to be exported by the entry point index.d.ts
 // components/form-core/test-suites/NativeTextFieldMixin.suite.js:21:5 - (ae-forgotten-export) The symbol "modelValueType_2" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/src/LionInputAmountDropdown.js:72:5 - (ae-forgotten-export) The symbol "DropdownRef_2" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/src/LionInputAmountDropdown.js:148:7 - (ae-forgotten-export) The symbol "TemplateDataForDropdownInputAmount_2" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/src/LionInputAmountDropdown.js:178:5 - (ae-forgotten-export) The symbol "RegionMeta_2" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/types/index.ts:27:5 - (ae-forgotten-export) The symbol "RefTemplateData" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/types/index.ts:28:7 - (ae-forgotten-export) The symbol "DropdownRef" needs to be exported by the entry point index.d.ts
+// components/input-amount-dropdown/types/index.ts:31:9 - (ae-forgotten-export) The symbol "OnDropdownChangeEvent" needs to be exported by the entry point index.d.ts
+// components/input-file/types/input-file.ts:15:3 - (ae-forgotten-export) The symbol "UploadResponse" needs to be exported by the entry point index.d.ts
+// components/input-tel-dropdown/src/LionInputTelDropdown.js:49:5 - (ae-forgotten-export) The symbol "DropdownRef_4" needs to be exported by the entry point index.d.ts
+// components/input-tel-dropdown/src/LionInputTelDropdown.js:112:7 - (ae-forgotten-export) The symbol "TemplateDataForDropdownInputTel_2" needs to be exported by the entry point index.d.ts
+// components/input-tel-dropdown/src/LionInputTelDropdown.js:142:5 - (ae-forgotten-export) The symbol "RegionMeta_4" needs to be exported by the entry point index.d.ts
+// components/input-tel-dropdown/types/index.ts:30:5 - (ae-forgotten-export) The symbol "RefTemplateData_2" needs to be exported by the entry point index.d.ts
-// components/input-tel-dropdown/src/LionInputTelDropdown.js:33:56 - (ae-forgotten-export) The symbol "RegionMeta_3" needs to be exported by the entry point index.d.ts
+// components/input-tel-dropdown/types/index.ts:31:7 - (ae-forgotten-export) The symbol "DropdownRef_3" needs to be exported by the entry point index.d.ts
-// components/input-tel/src/LionInputTel.js:18:31 - (ae-forgotten-export) The symbol "RegionCode_3" needs to be exported by the entry point index.d.ts
+// components/input-tel-dropdown/types/index.ts:34:9 - (ae-forgotten-export) The symbol "OnDropdownChangeEvent_3" needs to be exported by the entry point index.d.ts
-// components/input-tel/src/formatters.js:30:32 - (ae-forgotten-export) The symbol "RegionCode_5" needs to be exported by the entry point index.d.ts
+// components/input-tel-dropdown/types/index.ts:43:5 - (ae-forgotten-export) The symbol "RegionMeta_3" needs to be exported by the entry point index.d.ts
-// components/input-tel/src/parsers.js:9:13 - (ae-forgotten-export) The symbol "RegionCode_6" needs to be exported by the entry point index.d.ts
+// components/input-tel/src/formatters.js:30:32 - (ae-forgotten-export) The symbol "RegionCode_4" needs to be exported by the entry point index.d.ts
-// components/input-tel/src/preprocessors.js:12:32 - (ae-forgotten-export) The symbol "RegionCode_7" needs to be exported by the entry point index.d.ts
+// components/input-tel/src/preprocessors.js:12:32 - (ae-forgotten-export) The symbol "RegionCode_5" needs to be exported by the entry point index.d.ts
 // components/input-tel/src/preprocessors.js:15:39 - (ae-forgotten-export) The symbol "PhoneNumberFormat_3" needs to be exported by the entry point index.d.ts
+// components/localize/src/LocalizeManager.js:34:5 - (ae-forgotten-export) The symbol "NumberPostProcessor_2" needs to be exported by the entry point index.d.ts
+// components/localize/src/LocalizeManager.js:43:5 - (ae-forgotten-export) The symbol "DatePostProcessor_2" needs to be exported by the entry point index.d.ts
-// components/select-rich/test-helpers/getSelectRichMembers.js:8:27 - (ae-forgotten-export) The symbol "LionSelectInvoker_2" needs to be exported by the entry point index.d.ts
+// components/overlays/src/OverlayController.js:681:7 - (ae-forgotten-export) The symbol "OverlayPhase" needs to be exported by the entry point index.d.ts
-// components/validate-messages/src/getLocalizedMessage.js:111:13 - (ae-forgotten-export) The symbol "FeedbackMessageData_3" needs to be exported by the entry point index.d.ts
+// components/overlays/src/utils/deep-contains.js:9:34 - (ae-forgotten-export) The symbol "CacheItem" needs to be exported by the entry point index.d.ts
-// components/validate-messages/src/getLocalizedMessage.js:111:39 - (ae-forgotten-export) The symbol "LocalizeManager_2" needs to be exported by the entry point index.d.ts
+// components/steps/src/LionSteps.js:167:31 - (ae-forgotten-export) The symbol "LionStep_2" needs to be exported by the entry point index.d.ts
-// components/validate-messages/src/loadDefaultFeedbackMessagesNoSideEffects.js:14:13 - (ae-forgotten-export) The symbol "LocalizeManager_3" needs to be exported by the entry point index.d.ts
+// components/validate-messages/src/loadDefaultFeedbackMessagesNoSideEffects.js:14:13 - (ae-forgotten-export) The symbol "LocalizeManager_2" needs to be exported by the entry point index.d.ts
-// components/validate-messages/src/per-entrypoint/loadComboboxMessagesNoSideEffects.js:13:13 - (ae-forgotten-export) The symbol "LocalizeManager_4" needs to be exported by the entry point index.d.ts
+// components/validate-messages/src/per-entrypoint/loadComboboxMessagesNoSideEffects.js:13:13 - (ae-forgotten-export) The symbol "LocalizeManager_3" needs to be exported by the entry point index.d.ts
-// components/validate-messages/src/per-entrypoint/loadFormCoreMessagesNoSideEffects.js:31:13 - (ae-forgotten-export) The symbol "LocalizeManager_5" needs to be exported by the entry point index.d.ts
+// components/validate-messages/src/per-entrypoint/loadFormCoreMessagesNoSideEffects.js:31:13 - (ae-forgotten-export) The symbol "LocalizeManager_4" needs to be exported by the entry point index.d.ts
-// components/validate-messages/src/per-entrypoint/loadInputTelMessagesNoSideEffects.js:13:13 - (ae-forgotten-export) The symbol "LocalizeManager_6" needs to be exported by the entry point index.d.ts
+// components/validate-messages/src/per-entrypoint/loadInputTelMessagesNoSideEffects.js:13:13 - (ae-forgotten-export) The symbol "LocalizeManager_5" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)